 A first or upper second-class Honours degree or equivalent qualification in electronic, electrical or mechanical engineering or related discipline (physics, mechatronics, control or systems engineering) from a recognised academic institution.

 Months of entry

-The course will develop and enhance your technical expertise of wind energy and deepen your understanding of the engineering, political and economic contexts of wind power.
-It will provide you with the advanced level of knowledge to address the current and future challenges of this exciting and dynamic sector.
-With our unrivalled links to key UK, global business and industry energy partners, you will have unique access to companies at the forefront of wind energy developments.
+On this course you'll develop and enhance your technical expertise of wind energy and deepen your understanding of the engineering, political and economic contexts of wind power.
+This course will provide you with an advanced level of knowledge to address the current and future challenges of this exciting and dynamic sector.

 Information for international students

 Candidates whose first language is not English or who have not undertaken their undergraduate course in the UK must possess a recent UKBA-recognised English qualification.